 IPA hits back at data laws scaremongering

-go to link Senior tax adviser at the IPA, Tony Greco, would first like to see more official and practical guidance handed to tax agents before they are hit with major “ad dramatic” warnings.
+go Senior tax adviser at the IPA, Tony Greco, would first like to see more official and practical guidance handed to tax agents before they are hit with major “ad dramatic” warnings.

 go “Accountants need to be told, in black and white, what is reasonable and what they need to do,” Mr Greco told SMSF Adviser.

 http://www.ecoshelta.com/?kampys=simulazione-operazioni-binarie&33b=de “The penalties are there for good reason, but our members need to be told how to avoid getting there in the first place,” he said.

 http://coconutcharcoalindonesia.com/?decerko=brokeragecapital-erfahrungen&777=76 Consistent with messaging from industry and the regulators, Mr Greco’s sense is that those captured by the laws are in “catch up mode” as they come to grips with the enormity of cyber security in practice management.

 http://www.lahdentaiteilijaseura.fi/?siftifkar=bin%C3%A4ra-optioner-bedr%C3%A4geri&e79=35 “Most people need to be aware that a cyber breach is now a case of when, not if,” Mr Greco said.